GautamSB/OWASP-Juice-Shop-Web-Security-Lab/screenshots/04_Security_Testing/16_Authorization_Testing/README.md

 ## Objective

-Evaluate the application's authorization mechanisms by verifying authentication handling, JWT validation, user identity verification, and access control for protected and administrative API endpoints.
-The assessment focused on understanding how the application authenticates users, validates session information, and restricts access to sensitive resources.
+Evaluate the application's authorization mechanisms by verifying authentication handling, JWT validation, user identity verification, access control for protected and administrative API endpoints, and object-level authorization.
+The assessment focused on understanding how the application authenticates users, validates session information, and restricts access to sensitive resources belonging to other users.

 ---